Adri6336/EnKryptos/README.md

 - Added more feedback messages via the display window.

-- Expanded pyAesCryptMod to allow the decryption of files without creating a dedicated file on the hard-drive.
+- Expanded pyAesCryptMod to allow the decryption of messages without creating a dedicated unprotected file on the hard-drive.

 # Using Enkryptos as an Executable (Strong Encryption Strength)

 Strenghth Reason: random keys are generated on first start up.
-Even if an adversary knew about EnKryptos and had their own copy, they wouldn't be able to decrypt your files without somehow getting access to your key.
+Even if an adversary knew about EnKryptos and had their own copy, they wouldn't be able to decrypt your files without somehow getting access to your special key.
 Keep your key secure and your files will be virtually unbreakable.
 With each random key being 500 characters long and containing random placements of upprcase and lowercase characters, numbers, and special characters, it would effectively take an infinite amount of time to brute force.

 As an executable, all you'll need to do to get started is download the EnKryptos-Win.zip or EnKryptos-Lin.tar.gz files (for Windows and Linux, respectively) included in this repository.